 - 8 Glossary

 Kubernetes is built from a few core concepts that are combined into greater and greater functionality.
-This section lists each of these concepts and provides a brief overview to help facilitate the discussion There is much more to Kubernetes than what is listed here, but this section will provide enough information to follow along with the rest of the networking guide that will follow.
+This section lists each of these concepts and provides a brief overview to help facilitate the discussion.
+There is much more to Kubernetes than what is listed here, but this section should serve as a primer and allow the reader to follow along in later sections.
 If you are already familiar with Kubernetes, feel free to skip over this section.

 1.1 Kubernetes API server